openhealthcare/opal/doc/docs/upgrading.md

     $ python manage.py makemigrations yourapp
     $ python manage.py migrate yourapp

+At this stage you'll want to commit your new migrations, as well as any changes to your application's requirements file.

 #### Tags

 As of 0.5.5, old tags in OPAL are stored directly on the Tagging model rather than via